 - In a small bowl, whisk together the eggs and parmesan.

-- Once the pasta is ready, add 2 more cloves of minced garlic to the pan and warm then add the mussels along with about 1 cup of water.
+- Once the pasta is ready set aside and add 2 more cloves of minced garlic to the pan and warm, then add the mussels along with 1 cup reserved water.
 Heat over a medium temp for about 5 minutes until all of the mussels have opened.